Can you check into a hotel using only Chinese? In this lesson, we will learn some words and phrases which come in handy when traveling in China.

 Next you better learn what to say when you want to check out, right?

-When you check into a hotel in China, you should show your passport.
+When checking into a hotel in China, many will require that you show your passport.

 However, some hotels cannot accommodate foreigner guests because they do not have the machine for scanning passports, so you must be careful.

 Now that the check in is done, you might want 叫醒服务 [jiào xǐng fú wù]（wake-up call service）.

 请 + time + 叫醒我, means “I would like a wake-up call for (time)”.

 Finally, let’s see some other words you may come across while staying at a hotel.

 - 停车场 [tíng chē chǎng] – parking lot